brushing teeth

 Pregnant or not, you should be seeing your dentist every 6 months for a cleaning and exam.
 While you're pregnant, it's even more important that you don't skip those twice-yearly visits.
 Regular exams can help prevent and control gum disease and infections.

-Pregnancy hormones can cause oral health problems, like gingivitis and swollen, bleeding, and irritated gums.
-Gums may also be extremely tender and brushing and flossing may be uncomfortable.
-If you suffer from gum disease or have problems with your teeth or gums during pregnancy, your dentist may suggest that you schedule cleanings more often throughout the second and third trimesters.
+Pregnancy hormones can cause oral health problems.
+These include gingivitis and swollen, bleeding, and irritated gums.
+Gums may also be very sore.
+And brushing and flossing may be uncomfortable.
+If you have gum disease or have problems with your teeth or gums during pregnancy, see your dentist.
+They may suggest that you schedule cleanings more often during the second and third trimesters.

 The X-ray risk

-The use of X-rays, pain medicine, and local anesthesia when necessary to properly diagnose and treat dental problems is safe during pregnancy.
-Though X-rays are usually part of a routine dental exam, your dentist may skip them until after you've had your baby.
+The use of X-rays, pain medicine, and local anesthesia when needed to correctly diagnose and treat dental problems is safe during pregnancy.
+X-rays are often part of a routine dental exam.
+But your dentist may skip them until after you've had your baby.

-If you have a dental emergency and X-rays are needed, keep in mind that the amount of radiation given off from a single X-ray is quite low.
+If you have a dental emergency and need X-rays, keep in mind that the amount of radiation given off from a single X-ray is quite low.
 Your dentist will protect your baby by covering you with a lead apron.

 Maintaining a healthy mouth

-In addition to regularly scheduled dental cleanings and exams, proper dental care at home can help protect gums and teeth from disease and decay.
-Brush teeth thoroughly using a toothpaste containing fluoride twice a day.
+In addition to regularly scheduled dental cleanings and exams, correct dental care at home can help protect gums and teeth from disease and decay.
+Brush teeth thoroughly twice a day using a toothpaste containing fluoride.
 At least once a day, carefully floss between each tooth.

 Protecting baby's teeth

-Your prenatal trips to the dentist are also a great opportunity to talk about the best ways to care for your new baby's teeth.
+Your prenatal trips to the dentist are also a great time to talk about the best ways to care for your new baby's teeth.
 Ask your dentist how and when to start brushing your baby's teeth and gums.
-Also ask about avoiding habits that can transmit bacteria to baby's mouth.
-These include putting a pacifier, spoon, or bottle nipple in your mouth to clean it.
-Also, ask what you can do as your baby grows to help reduce the risk for cavities, tooth decay, and gum disease.
+Also ask about staying away from habits that can spread bacteria to baby's mouth.
+For instance, don't put a pacifier, spoon, or bottle nipple in your mouth to clean it.
+Also ask what you can do as your baby grows to help reduce the risk for cavities, tooth decay, and gum disease.
 This will help your baby's dental health as those first tiny teeth break through.

 Request an Appointment